Bhavyateja04/campus-platform/campus-platform/docs/Info.md

 - Losing personal items
 - Difficulty navigating the campus
 - Long waiting times in canteens
-- Lack of access to second-hand study materials
+- Lack of access to second-hand materials
 - Difficulty finding placement guidance
 - Lack of communication about university events or notices